wlsong/PyLipID/README.md

 **-lipid_atoms**: Lipid atoms to check, seperated by space.
 Should be consistent with the atom names in your trajectories.

-**-radii**: Change/Define the radius of atoms/beads that is used for the calculation of binding site surface area.
+**-radii**: Change/Define the radii of atoms/beads that are used for the calculation of binding site surface area.
 Supported syntax is BB:0.26, which defines the radius of bead BB as 0.26 nm, or CA:0.12 which defines the radius of atom CA as 0.12 nm.
 For atomistic simulations, the default radii are taken from mdtraj https://github.com/mdtraj/mdtraj/blob/master/mdtraj/geometry/sasa.py#L56.
-For coarse-grained simulations, the script defines the radius of the MARTINI 2 beads of BB as 0.26 nm and SC1/2/3 as 0.23 nm.
-The users need to specify the radius of the beads in their proteins manually via this flag.
+For coarse-grained simulations, this script defines the radius of the MARTINI 2 beads of BB as 0.26 nm and SC1/2/3 as 0.23 nm.

 **-nprot**: num. of proteins (or chains) in the simulation system.
 The calculated results will be averaged among these proteins (or chains).
 The proteins (or chains) need to be identical, otherwise the averaging will fail.